electron/forge/CONTRIBUTING.md

   * should be properly capitalized
   * should not be "This"

+For changes to the website ([electronforge.io](https://electronforge.io)), please file issues/pull requests at [its separate repository](https://github.com/electron-forge/electronforge.io).

 ## Filing Pull Requests

 Here are some things to keep in mind as you file pull requests to fix bugs, add new features, etc.: